• Skip to primary navigation

 What other mug cakes flavors can you can make?

 Not a matcha fan or don’t have any on hand?
-You can make a vanilla or chocolate mug cake by following step-by-step instructions shown below, and using the following ingredients instead:
+You can make a vanilla or chocolate mug cake by following step-by-step instructions shown below, and using the ingredients listed in the notes section of the recipe card below!

 Need even more flavors?
-I have a pumpkin mug cake and a black sesame mug cake, too!
+I have a pumpkin mug cake, apple mug cake, and a black sesame mug cake, too!

 Can you make this nut-free?